 - · How will whole school activities be managed? - · Will staff be employed on contracts to work on both sites?
-How frequently will they do so? - · What governance, leadership and management arrangements will be put in place to oversee the new site (e.g. will the new site be governed by the same GB and the same school leadership team)?
+How frequently will - · What governance, leadership and management arrangements will be put in place to oversee the new site (e.g. will the new site be governed by the same GB and the same school leadership team)?